Error-induced extinction in a multi-type critical birth-death process: Introduction

 The next sections progressively build up to the main results of this work, which can be found in Section~\ref{multi}.
-We start by introducing the simplest critical processes in sections~\ref{sec:one-type} and ~\ref{inf-type}.
-We then present exact solutions to the two-type critical process in Section~\ref{two}, and we finally derive asymptotic solutions to the $n$-type case in Section~\ref{multi}.
-In Appendix~\ref{app:ndeath} we examine the more general processes including death and arbitrary birth and mutation rates, and we find that the behavior is essentially the same as in the simplest critical birth-death process.
-Therefore, in the bulk of the paper we limit ourselves to the simplest version.
-Some applications and interpretation of the results for studying EEX in microbes and tumours, as well as connections to experimental work, can be found in Section~\ref{sec:exs}.
+We introduce the simplest critical processes in sections~\ref{sec:one-type} and ~\ref{inf-type}.
+We present exact solutions to the two-type critical process in Section~\ref{two} and derive asymptotic solutions to the $n$-type case in Section~\ref{multi}.
+In Appendix~\ref{app:ndeath}, we examine the more general processes including death and arbitrary birth and mutation rates, and show that the behavior is essentially the same as in the simplest critical birth-death process.
+Hence in the bulk of the paper, we limit ourselves to the simplest version.
+Example applications of the results for studying EEX in microbes and tumours, as well as connections to experimental work, can be found in Section~\ref{sec:exs}.